Black Ribbon Top Left

 Key Drivers Behind Industrial Robot Adoption

-• Government policies promoting automation and smart factories
+• Government support for automation and smart factories

 Industries That Commonly Use Industrial Robots

-• Food Industry – Packaging, product handling, cleanliness inspection
+• Food Industry – Supports packaging, product handling, and hygiene inspection while meeting strict safety standards.

-• Machinery and Metal Industry – Milling, drilling, turning, welding
+• Machinery and Metal Industry – Performs demanding tasks such as milling, drilling, turning, and welding in harsh production environments.

 Cost and ROI of Industrial Robots